-Abstract.
-A promising research line for word sense disambiguation (WSD) focuses on the use of supervised machine learning techniques.
-One of the drawbacks of using such techniques is that they requires previously sense annotated data.
-This paper presents ExRetriever, a new software tool for automatically acquiring large sets of sense tagged examples from large collections of text (e.g. the Web).
-ExRetriever exploits large-scale knowledge bases (e.g., WordNet) to build complex queries, each of them characterising particular senses of a word.
+A current research line for word sense disambiguation (WSD) focuses on the use of supervised machine learning techniques.
+One of the drawbacks of using such techniques is that previously sense annotated data is required.
+This paper presents ExRetriever, a new software tool for automatically acquiring large sets of sense tagged examples from large collections of text and the Web.
+ExRetriever exploits the knowledge contained in large-scale knowledge bases (e.g., WordNet) to build complex queries, each of them characterising particular senses of a word.
 These examples can be used as training instances for supervised WSD algorithms.

-1 Introduction
+1. Introduction

 A promising current line of research of WSD uses semantically annotated corpora to train Machine Learning algorithms to decide which word sense to choose in which contexts.
-These approaches are called "supervised" because they learn from previously sense annotated data.
+These approaches are termed "supervised" because they learn from previously sense annotated data.

 Supervised Machine Learning algorithms use semantically annotated corpora to induce classification models for deciding which is the appropriate word sense for each particular context.
-Compilation of corpora for training and testing such systems require a large human effort since all the words in these annotated corpora have to be manually tagged by lexicographers with semantic classes taken from a particular lexical semantic resource, most commonly WordNet.
+The compilation of corpora for training and testing such systems require a large human effort since all the words in these annotated corpora have to be manually tagged by lexicographers with semantic classes taken from a particular lexical semantic resource, most commonly WordNet.
 Supervised methods suffer from the lack of widely available semantically tagged corpora, from which to construct really broad coverage systems.
 This extremely high overhead for supervision (all words, all languages) explain why supervised methods have been seriously questioned.

 As a possible solution, some recent work is focusing on reducing the acquisition cost and the need for supervision in corpus-based methods for WSD.
-For instance, [1], [2] and [3] automatically generate arbitrarily large corpora for unsupervised WSD training, using the knowledge contained in WordNet to formulate search engine queries over large text collections or the Web.
+(Leacock et al., 1998), (Mihalcea and Moldovan, 1999) and (Agirre and Martinez, 2000) automatically generate arbitrarily large corpora for unsupervised WSD training, using the knowledge contained in WordNet to formulate search engine queries over large text collections or the Web.

-2 Automatic Acquisition of Examples for WSD
+2. Automatic Acquisition of Examples for WSD

-The work of Leacock et al. [1] using AutoTrain collected monosemous relatives.
+(Leacock et al., 1998) using AutoTrain collected monosemous relatives.
 The sampling process retrieves the "closest" relatives first.
 The quality of the acquired data was evaluated indirectly comparing the results of a WSD system for 14 nouns when trained on monosemous relatives and on manually tagged training materials.
-The result of this experiment was that some words could be automatically tagged with nearly human rates of success, but there were other words for which automatic tagging was not worthy.
+The result of this experiment was that some words could be automatically tagged with nearly human taxes of success, but there were other words for which automatic tagging was not worth.
+The work of (Mihalcea and Moldovan, 1999) tries to overcome these limitations (1) by using the word definitions provided by glosses and (2) by using the Web as a very large corpora.
+In this case, they use Altavista as a search engine to create complex search queries using boolean operators for increasing the quality of the information retrieved.

-Mihalcea and Moldovan [2] try to overcome these limitations (1) by using the word definitions provided by glosses and (2) by using the Web as a very large corpus.
-In this case, they use Altavista to create complex search queries using boolean operators for increasing the quality of the information retrieved.
-Their approach was tested on 20 polysemous words giving an accuracy of 91%.
+Their approach was tested on 20 polysemous words leading an accuracy of 91%.
 Using this method for these words, they obtained thirty times more examples than appearing in SemCor.

-Agirre and Martinez [3] implemented the previously described method of Mihalcea and Moldovan to obtain training data for 13 words, and tested on examples from SemCor.
+(Agirre and Martinez, 2000) implemented the previously described method of Mihalcea and Moldovan to obtain training data for 13 words, and tested on examples from SemCor.
 Only a few words get better results than random and for a particular word the error rate reached 100%.

-Agirre and Martínez suggest that one possible explanation of this apparent disagreement could be that the acquired examples, being correct on themselves, provide systematically misleading features (for instance, as suggested by [1] when using a large set of local closed-class and part-of-speech features).
+Agirre and Martínez suggest that one possible explanation of this apparent disagreement could be that the acquired examples, being correct on themselves, provide systematically misleading features (for instance, as suggested by (Leacock et al., 1998) when using a large set of local closed-class and part-of-speech features).
 Besides, all words were trained with equal number of examples.